ipunkt/data-transformer/README.md

 __Or__

- Alternative you can add these lines into your composer file then `composer update` in console command
+ Alternative you can add these lines into your composer file then `composer install` in console command
 ```
 "require": {
 	"ipunkt/data-transformer": "^1.0"